adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #music AlbumKeeper: a personal list of favorite music albums that can play from various streaming platforms. and a bookmarklet/extension for quickly adding an album found on the web.
+- <span class="hashtag">#music</span> AlbumKeeper: a personal list of favorite music albums that can play from various streaming platforms. and a bookmarklet/extension for quickly adding an album found on the web.
   <span id="2007565430" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"